kunalbabre/Clippy/README.md

 # Clippy AI Assistant

-A nostalgic desktop assistant with a high‑fidelity Clippy, modern glass theme, and on‑device AI chat powered by node‑llama‑cpp.
+A nostalgic desktop assistant with a high‑fidelity Clippy and on‑device AI chat powered by node‑llama‑cpp.
 The app lives in the `clippy-ai/` folder.

 <!-- Screenshot placeholder: replace src with your image path -->
 <p align="center">